Margaret Crane: Invention

 Crane took matters into her own hands and went to her home in New York to begin working on her prototype.
 She combined a paper clip holder, a test tube, a mirror, and a dropper.
 She put her invention together and presented it to Organon but the idea was at first rejected.
 Nonetheless, they applied for patents in her name in 1969.

 When Crane presented her idea, it was met with major pushback.
-Crane's proposition made the lab hesitant due to worries that the lab would lose business to doctors if women started performing these tests at home.
+Crane's proposal made the lab hesitant due to concerns that the lab would lose sales to doctors if women started performing these tests at home.

 Organon eventually decided to do a test market of the product and Margaret Crane's design was chosen.
 Organon hired a New York advertising agency to do the marketing, and Ira Sturtevant was to head the account.
 He took a particular interest in Margret Crane's prototype.
 He was intrigued by how elegantly the home pregnancy kit was put together.
 Organon chose Canada for the test market and Crane and Sturtevant were chosen to head the project.
 They went on to become partners for more than 40 years until his death in 2008.
 With success the pair went on to build their own marketing company named Ponzi and Weill.